 If using Submission Approach 1, candidates are required to produce a maximum number of A2 sheets as outlined in the syllabus and as indicated in the following table:

 Candidates can submit fewer sheets, but they should not produce more the maximum number of A2 sheets listed.
 When the work is photographed or scanned or presented in a digital format, the maximum number of A2 sheets is translated to a maximum number of ‘screen pages’.
 The maximum number of screen pages per candidate per component is 20.
+Candidates must not present the same work for more than one component.

 Comments